tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   %matplotlib inline
   ```

 * Plotting data without defining the index will only display the default index of each row in the DataFrame.
-In order to set the dates as the x-axis label, the `Date` column needs to be set as the index.
+To set the dates as the x-axis label, the `Date` column needs to be set as the index.

   ![line-chart-without-index](Images/line-chart-without-index.png)

-* While setting the `Date` column as the DataFrame index, it's a good practice to convert date strings into datetime objects; this allows for the use of additional datetime functionality.
+* While setting the `Date` column as the DataFrame index, it's a good practice to convert date strings into DateTime objects; this allows for the use of additional DateTime functionality.

   ![set-index](Images/set-index.png)